Indulging Your Orioles' Sweet Tooth

 Like hummingbirds, orioles have a sweet tooth.
 In particular, most orioles enjoy sugary foods such as oranges and fruit jellies.
 Many people who see orioles in their backyard year-after-year swear by grape jelly, while others are convinced that slices of oranges are enough to keep the birds happy.
 In any case, a combination of these two treats is sure to keep the orioles in your area satisfied.

 To help you remember what orioles like, just think of orange.
 They have orange feathers, they like the color orange, and they love the taste of oranges.
-The Perky-Pet® Deluxe Oriole Feeder, which is bright orange, is specifically designed with orioles in mind.
+The Perky-Pet® Oriole Feeder - 24 oz Nectar Capacity, which is bright orange, is specifically designed with orioles in mind.
 It provides flavored nectar formulated just for orioles.
 The color also helps them see the feeder from great heights as it reminds them of their favorite fruit.

 Another option is the Perky-Pet® Oriole Jelly Feeder, which dispenses jelly to hungry birds.
 The feeder comes with a reusable jar you can fill with your own jelly.
 Alternatively, the tray also allows you to screw on most standard store-bought jelly jars.

 Since orioles like to feast on sweets, there is always the chance that bees, flies, and other pests will find your feeder first.
 Do not spray pesticides on the feeder.